 Reinstating an expired patent

 For a patent to remain enforceable for 20 years, the inventor has to pay three (3) maintenance fees at 3.5 years, 7.5 years, and 11.5 years intervals from the date of grant of the patent.
-A failure to pay the maintenance fee will result in the expiration of the patent.
+Failure to pay the maintenance fee will result in the expiration of the patent.

 If the failure was unintentional, then the inventor can file a petition to revive the patent application.